The slug club

 -Leave. » Suneko simply told the other interns.
 She sounded so cold and directive that they obeyed immediately.

 -Well… Here they are.
 Same as usual.
-Except, naked. » Regina Blazen said.
-She tried to apparate away herself, but Severus stupefied her.
+Except, naked. » The nervous woman tried to apparate away herself, but Severus stupefied her.

--Nice try, miss Blazen. » he purred, as she fell.
-He lifted her up to put her in an upright position.
+-Nice try, miss Blazen. » He lifted her up to put her in an upright position.
 He looked at Suneko who was producing a pensieve from a shoulder bag.

 Suneko took out her wand, and partially unstupefied the woman, whose eyes grew wide with panic, as she realized her situation.
 Suneko sighed with a bored little expression :